erhla/cmfproperty/README.md

 #> 6            153975 2007
 ```

-We require Sale Year, Sale Price,
+Data is required to have at least three columns, Sale Year, Sale Price,
 and Assessed Value.
+Assessments and sales should typically be from the
+same year.

 ``` r
 head(cmfproperty::example_data)